-Following is a list of our board members, current as of November 2023.
+Following is a list of our board members, current as of June 2024.
 To contact any of our board members, please email us at [email protected]

 Sam Thompson, Pictou County

 Sam is a student at Dalhousie University and Owner of Melmerby Adventures water sport rentals.
 He is very interested in improving his connections with community through his involvement with various local and provincial groups.
-Sam looks forward to working with the board and partners to work towards improving transportation across the province.
+Sam looks forward to working with the board and partners towards improving transportation across the province.

 Cyril Camus, Inverness County